bibinmjose/dsgramner/docs/index.md

 <div align = "center"><img src="./index_files/f1_heatmap.png"></div>
 > The education of parents and whether they help in household were decisive in predicting a student's  performance.

-The heat map sumamrize the scores obtained for each feature based on different target variable: Reading, Science, Social, Maths and Overall performance.
-The more prominent feature for a given varaible is shaded with darker color.
-It is curious that certian features are more relevant in deciding value of target variable.
+The heat map sumamrize the scores obtained for each feature based on different target variable: Reading, Science, Social, Maths and Overall performance with prominent features shaded in darker color.

 |Parameter|Best Feature |
 |---:|:---|